Mary TallMountain: Late life

 TallMountain was located by an Alaskan poet and given a grant to travel and teach to local schools, communities, and prisons.
 Then in 1987 she co-founded the Tenderloin Women Writers Workshop, to support local women in expressing themselves through literature.
 She suffered a stroke in 1992, which left her with aphasia, the inability to express or understand language.
 She then stopped doing any readings or teaching, but continued to write until her death on September 2, 1994.
 Her work titled "Listen To The Night" was published in 1995 by Freedom Voices.
 After her death a memorial organization dedicated to preserving her literary works and advancing the causes she championed was created by the Tenderloin Reflection and Education Center (TREC) a non-profit organization with which she had a long association.

 Works

 The Rasmussen Library at the University of Alaska in Fairbanks houses an archival collection of TallMountain's published and unpublished works.

-Listen to the Night, Poems to the Animal Spirits of Mother Earth, SF Freedom Voices, 1995, Edited by Ben Clarke, Introduction by Kitty Costello, Illustrations by Inuit artist Kenojuak: collection of over 40 poems with animal themes.
+Listen to the Night, Poems to the Animal Spirits of Mother Earth, SF Freedom Voices, 1995, Edited by Ben Clarke, Introduction by Kitty Costello, Illustrations by Inuk artist Kenojuak: collection of over 40 poems with animal themes.

 A Quick Brush of Wings, SF, Freedom Voices/ Red Star, Black Rose, 1991: A collection of 23 poems and 3 chapters from unpublished novel in progress Doyon.

 The Light on the Tent Wall, A Bridging, Los Angeles: UCLA Press, 1990: A collection of 52 poems.